-ISTJs and ESFJs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+ISTJ and ESFJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ISTJs should avoid being overly critical of ESFJs, while ESFJs should give ISTJs plenty of personal space to recharge.

-ISTJs and ESFJs can build their relationship by learning how to encourage and motivate each other in their personal and professional lives
+ISTJ and ESFJ types can encourage and motivate each other in their personal and professional lives.

 ISTJs can motivate ESFJs by allowing them to openly share their emotions and offering appreciation for their attentiveness to the needs of others.